Vonn 3rd in last Olympic DH; her pal Goggia of Italy wins

 ”She has 140 podiums.
 Me?
 I have 20.
 She has 81 victories.
 I have four.
 Five, with this,” Goggia said with a laugh. ”But she’s unbelievable.”

-Under a bright sun and on a course that was not very steep, Goggia was better than anyone at a hill where she won a World Cup race last March.
-This time, she was not great at the outset, nearly fell backward while landing a jump midway through, then was terrific on the final third of the course.
+Under a bright sun and on a course that was not very steep, Goggia was better than anyone at a hill where she beat Vonn in two World Cup races last March.
+This time, Goggia was not great at the outset, nearly fell backward while landing a jump midway through, then was terrific on the final third of the course.
 When her run ended, she shrugged.

 ”I knew I had a competitive time, but I didn’t know if it would be enough for gold,” Goggia said. ”You’ve seen me more excited after a third-place World Cup finish.”